eclipse-epsilon/epsilon-website/mkdocs/docs/doc/evl.md

 ## Concrete Syntax

-The following listing demonstrates the concrete sytnax of the *context*, *constraint* and *fix* abstract syntax constructs discussed above.
+The following listing demonstrates the concrete syntax of the *context*, *constraint* and *fix* abstract syntax constructs discussed above.

 ```
 (@lazy)?